cyfronet-fid/eosc-search-service/transform/all_collection/README.md

 - `SOLR_SOFTWARE_COLS` - The name of the collection/collections to which software will be sent.
 Example: `"all software"`.
 - `SOLR_TRAINING_COLS` - The name of the collection/collections to which trainings will be sent.
 Example: `"all training"`.
 - `SOLR_SERVICE_COLS` - The name of the collection/collections to which services will be sent.
 Example: `"all service"`.
+- `SOLR_DATASOURCE_COLS` - The name of the collection/collections to which datasources will be sent.
+Example: `"all datasource"`.